digital-loukoum/esrun/README.md

 # esrun
-Execute your Typescript or modern Javascript files without having to use a bundler or .
+Execute your Typescript or modern Javascript files without having to use a bundler.
 This is useful for quick demonstrations or when launching your tests written in Typescript.

 This library is a thin wrapper around [esbuild](https://github.com/evanw/esbuild) which compiles Typescript almost instantly.